crosshare-org/crosshare/README.md

 You'll need to have a firebase project set up and `firebaseConfig.ts` and `serviceAccountKey.json` created in the correct locations - see [Running Containerless](/RUNNING_CONTAINERLESS.md) for details on setting up firebase and creating those files.
 Then in the root of the repo run:

-> $ podman-compose up devLive
+> $ docker-compose up devLive

 ## Running Tests

 While the dev container is running use the following command to run the suite of jest unit tests:

-> $ podman exec --latest -e NODE_OPTIONS='--experimental-vm-modules' npx jest --ci
+> $ podman exec -e NODE_OPTIONS='--experimental-vm-modules' crosshare-dev npx jest --ci

+And to run playwright tests:

+> $ podman exec crosshare-playwright npx playwright test

 ## Credits